-Three years earlier, after the death of her husband, Mrs. Freese had built the house and had lived there ever since.
+Mrs. Freese had built the house three years earlier after the death of her husband.
 It was well known in the community that Mrs. Reese was operating a brothel from the house, sometimes in company with other women, sometimes alone.
 The number of anonymous men visiting Mrs. Freese made the search for her killer difficult.
 The search was complicated by the fact that Barnum’s circus had been in town that week and three employee fired by the circus became murder suspects.
 While rumors abounded, the police had no substantial leads.
 The selectmen of Rutland met and decided to offer a reward for $2,500 for the apprehension of the murderer.

 As a young boy John Phair seemed destined for a life of crime.
 He had been accused several times of pilfering around his hometown of Vergennes, Vermont.
 At age fourteen he dropped a large stone from a bridge which landed within an inch of the head Capt.
 Hall, a wealthy gentleman walking below.
 When he was eighteen, Phair was convicted of grand larceny and sentenced to six years at hard labor in Windsor Prison.
 He served four years and was then pardoned for good behavior.
 After his release Phair served in the Union Army, and after the war became a machinist.
 At the time of the murder Phair was twenty-eight years old and appeared to be walking the straight and narrow.